Keston Davies

 Keston Ellis Davies (born 2 October 1996) is a Welsh professional footballer who plays as a defender for Cymru Premier club Barry Town United.
-He was a Wales Under-21 international.
+He is a former Wales Under-21 international.

 Club career

 After playing for the foundation phase of the Swansea City academy between the ages of eight to 11, Davies left to join Fulham's academy before returning to Swansea at the age of 15.

 On 14 July 2017, Davies joined League Two club Yeovil Town on loan until the end of the season.
 Davies made his EFL debut for Yeovil against Luton Town, on 5 August 2017.
 Davies was recalled to Swansea in January 2018, having only made five appearances for Yeovil.

 On 31 August 2018, Davies signed for League Two club Notts County on loan until the end of the season.

 In July 2019 he joined The New Saints.

 In June 2025 Davies signed for Barry Town United.